sclebow-iaac/bimsc25_studio-a_team-7/Notes/scl_notes.md

 Primary metric, maximize view exposure and minimize sun exposure.
 Testing different shapes of facade panels, goal of using a single panel.
 Secondary metric is radiance.
 Adaptive ideas, not high tech.
 Perhaps also thinking about solar panel integration in the facade.

-May have to choose between kinetic facade and solar panels.
+Will have to choose where on the massing we will place kinetic facade or solar panels.
+Will place one or the other at any location.

 How does the shape of the building come in this project?